walterhiggins/ScriptCraft/docs/API-Reference.md

     var utils = require('utils');
     var worlds = utils.array(server.worlds);

+### utils.players() function

+This function returns a javascript array of all online players on the server.

+### utils.playerNames() function

+This function returns a javascript array of player names (as javascript strings)

 ### utils.stat() function

 This function returns a numeric value for a given player statistic.